Baras, Rizal: Japanese occupation

 During the Second World War, the Imperial Japanese armed forces occupied Baras in 1942.
 The local guerrillas of the General Marking Unit besieged Baras and attacked the Japanese from 1942 to 1945.
-The local Filipino troops of the Philippine Commonwealth Army and the Philippine Constabulary units liberated the municipality of Baras in 1945.
-The guerrillas of the General Marking Units defeated the Japanese forces at the end of World War II.
+The Philippine Commonwealth Army and the Philippine Constabulary liberated Baras in 1945.
+The General Marking Units defeated the Japanese forces at the end of World War II.

 The Military General Headquarters and Camp Bases of the 53rd Infantry Division of the Philippine Commonwealth Army was established and active from January 3, 1942, to June 30, 1946, and built Camp Caparas in Baras.
 The military engagements of the Anti-Japanese Operations in Manila and Southern Luzon aided the local guerrilla resistance fighters and U.S. military forces against the Japanese Imperial forces.

 Baras was razed to the ground on March 10, 1945.
 This signified the liberation of the town but also left many homeless.
 The rehabilitation of the town began.
-War damage claims were filed to the amount of P 300,000 to be used for the construction of new houses.
+War damage claims were filed to the amount of to be used for the construction of new houses.
 Then mayor, Mariano Golla, focused on the improvement of roads and the construction of a public dispensary.
 Under his term, Baras was elevated to a fourth-class municipality due to an increase in income.

 Under the succeeding administrations, improvements of road networks were implemented; seven liberty wells were constructed; the number of schoolhouses were increased; river controls in Barangay San Juan and San Jose were constructed; rehabilitation of the existing government building continued; and a reforestation program was launched.